England squad: Rashford & Sancho overlooked as Southgate hands first call-up to Guehi

 Southampton midfielder James Ward-Prowse is recalled and Tammy Abraham’s fine form at Roma is recognised.

-Harry Maguire is called upon despite facing questions of his contribution at Manchester United, while Ben Chilwell and Kieran Tripper – of Chelsea and Newcastle respectively – are absent through injury.
+Harry Maguire is called upon despite facing questions of his contribution at Manchester United, while Ben Chilwell and Kieran Trippier – of Chelsea and Newcastle respectively – are absent through injury.

 What has been said?